compmem/smile/docs/examples/iat_mouse/iat_mouse.rst

     print dic_list[0]['reaction_time']

-You can also translate all of the `.slog` files into `.csv` files easily by running the command :py:func:`~smile.log.log2csv` for each paricipant.
+You can also translate all of the `.slog` files into `.csv` files easily by running the command :py:func:`~smile.log.log2csv` for each participant.
 An example of this is located below.

 .. code-block:: python

     :linenos:

     from smile.log as lg